openharmony/docs/en/device-dev/quick-start/quickstart-pkg-3516-burn.md

       If **hisilicon \#** is displayed on the terminal tool page, the serial port of the development board is connected.
    3. Copy the following startup parameters in the serial port terminal tool and press **Enter** to complete the setup.
-       - Startup parameters corresponding to L1_LiteOS:
+       - Startup parameters corresponding to the small system with the LiteOS kernel:

           ```
           setenv bootcmd "mmc read 0x0 0x80000000 0x800 0x4800;go 0x80000000";